-IMPORTANT: STUDENTS APPLYING FOR THE FALL WILL NOT BE NOTIFIED ABOUT THEIR ACCEPTANCE UNTIL THE SECOND WEEK OF JUNE
+IMPORTANT: STUDENTS APPLYING FOR THE SPRING WILL NOT BE NOTIFIED ABOUT THEIR ACCEPTANCE UNTIL THE END OF NOVEMBER.
+STUDENTS APPLYING FOR THE FALL WILL NOT BE NOTIFIED ABOUT THEIR ACCEPTANCE UNTIL THE SECOND WEEK OF JUNE.

 This is a direct enrollment program that is open to all majors and pre-health and science majors are encouraged to apply.
 There are many science courses to choose from, however, students cannot take pre-law and/or business or Chinese language courses on this program.